 Plot Box: Amina & Nadir

 In their Agra basement, Aadam Aziz's daughter Amina looks after the poet Nadir Khan, who worked with her father on the Free Islam Convocation.
 Terrified of the violent extremists who destroyed the Convocation, Nadir hides in Aadam Aziz's basement, where he falls in love with the dark-skinned Amina. [...] and then this girl comes with food and she doesn't mind cleaning away your pots and you lower your eyes but you see an ankle that seems to glow with graciousness, a black ankle like the black of the underground nights...
 (56) The silver lapis lazuli spittoon, which was the symbol of the Free Islam Convocation around which the members used to debate, also becomes the symbol of the underground love between Nadir and Amina (whose original name is Mumtaz): Like Shah Jehan and his Mumtaz, Nadir and his dark lady lay side by side, and lapis lazuli inlay work was their companion [...] a wondrously-carved, lapis-inlaid, gemstone-crusted silver spittoon.
 (58) ❧ Even later in Bombay, when Amina is married to Ahmed, she still meets Nadir in secret.
 Saleem's rage about his mother's (rather chaste) affair leads inadvertently to the death of his Uncle Hanif, who espouses political ideals similar to those of Nadir. ❧ Amina is linked not just to her father, to whom she's very close (her mother can't accept her dark skin), but also to the politics of her father's fellow Convocation-goer, Nadir.
 The silver spittoon starts off as a symbol of the Free Islam Convocation and the related love between Amina and Nadir.
 It ends up as the battered object Saleem hangs onto, even when he doesn't know why.
 But the reader knows why: it represents the ideal of subcontinental unity espoused by Aadam Aziz, Nadir, and Amina. ❧ Amina most clearly champions this ideal when at the risk of her own life she protects the itinerant Hindu Lifafa Das, who is about to be killed by a misinformed and angry Muslim mob.
 This connects to Saleem, first of all because the moment Amina stands up to this mob she announces that she's pregnant.
 (We find out later that the baby is actually Shiva, but while Saleem grows up he believes that Amina announced that she's pregnant with him.)
-Secondly, the spittoon's link to subcontinental links it to Saleem's own convocation or conference: the Midnight's Children Conference.
-The spittoon thus helps to tie together Attar's Conference, old Aziz sahib's birds (and his gems, for the spittoon is gemstone-encrusted), Aziz's Convocation, the lapis-lazuli silver spittoon, the love between Amina and Nadir, and the ideal which gives the novel its name.
+Secondly, the spittoon is linked to both the Free Islam Convocation and to Saleem's own convocation or conference: the Midnight's Children Conference.
+The spittoon thus helps to tie together Attar's Conference, old Aziz sahib's birds (and his gems, for the spittoon is gemstone-encrusted), Aziz's Convocation, the love between Amina and Nadir, and the ideal which gives the novel its name.

 Lapis Lazuli and the Free Islam Conference